Tara (Assamese actress)

-Tara (born 3 August 1944 in Imphal, Manipur, India) was an Indian actress, who has worked in Assamese, Manipuri, Punjabi and Hindi films in a career extending more than 50 years.
-Her prominent features include Halodhia Choraye Baodhan Khai, which won the National Film Award for Best Feature Film in 1988, Banaras - A Mystic Love Story, and Shakuntala, directed by Bhupen Hazarika.
+Tara (3 August 1944 in Imphal, Manipur – 19 May 2007 in Gauhati, Assam) was an Indian actress, who worked in Assamese, Manipuri, Punjabi and Hindi films in a career extending more than 50 years.
+Her prominent features include Halodhia Choraye Baodhan Khai (which won the National Film Award for Best Feature Film in 1988), Banaras: A Mystic Love Story, and Shakuntala (directed by Bhupen Hazarika).

-She died 19 May 2007 in Gauhati, Assam.